About

 Dr. Sanjay Ruparelia

-His research has been supported by grants and fellowships from the Commonwealth Foundation, American Council of Learned Societies, Social Science Research Council and Social Sciences and Humanities Research Council as well as Cambridge, the New School, Notre Dame, Princeton and Yale.
-He has served as a consultant to the United Nations Development Programme, United Nations Research Institute on Social Development and the Asia Foundation.
-He periodically comments for and contributes to various media (Al-Jazeera, BBC World Service, Canadian Broadcasting Corporation, Canadian Television Network, Channel News Asia (Singapore), Foreign Policy, La Razón (Spain), The Quint (Delhi), US World & News Report, Voice of America, and WNYU).
+He has served as a consultant to the United Nations Development Programme (NYC), United Nations Research Institute on Social Development (Geneva) and the Asia Foundation (Kabul).
+He periodically comments for and contributes to print, radio and television media—including Al-Jazeera, BBC World Service, Canadian Broadcasting Corporation (CBC), Canadian Television Network (CTV), Channel News Asia (Singapore), Foreign Policy, Hill Times (Canada), La Razón (Spain), Radio-Canada, The Conversation (Canada), The Globe and Mail (Canada), The Hindu (India), The Hindustan Times (India), The Indian Express (India), The New York Times, The Quint (India), The Toronto Star, The Walrus (Canada), The Washington Post, US World & News Report, Voice of America, and WNYU.

-Sanjay earned a B.A.
+He earned a B.A.
 (First Class Honors) in Political Science from McGill University, and a M.Phil (Distinction) in Sociology and Politics of Development and Ph.D. in Politics from the University of Cambridge.

 Want to get in touch?